hans2936/normalizing_flow_for_detector_response/README.md

 # Generative Machine Learning for Detector Response Modeling with a Conditional Normalizing Flow
 This repository contains the code for [Generative Machine Learning for Detector Response Modeling with a Conditional Normalizing Flow](https://arxiv.org/abs/2303.10148).
+The data can be found [here](https://zenodo.org/record/7971705).

 ## Installation
 ```bash